vikchupak/AWS/users.md

      arn:aws:iam::123456789012:user/your-iam-username
      ```
    - IAM users do not have their own separate AWS account IDs, but they are linked to the account they belong to.

+# There are 3 user types

+- Root user
+- IAM user
+- Service user